fwookerton/mpc/README.rst

 mpc
 ===

-mpc is a command-line client for the `Music Player Daemon
+THIS FORK OF mpc is a command-line client for the `Music Player Daemon THAT DOES NOT CONTAIN THE STUPID WARNING THAT MESSES WITH MY TERMINAL OUTPUTS AND FUCKS EVERYTHING UP
 <http://www.musicpd.org/>`__.